brandur/sorg/content/fragments/bytes-buffer-vs-strings-builder.md

 goarch: arm64
 pkg: github.com/brandur/go-builder-vs-buffer
 cpu: Apple M4
-BenchmarkBytesBuffer-10          4858627               215.4 ns/op          1280 B/op          5 allocs/op
+BenchmarkBytesBuffer-10                  5013081               217.3 ns/op          1280 B/op          5 allocs/op
+BenchmarkConcatenateStrings-10           1603748               753.5 ns/op          5557 B/op         31 allocs/op
-BenchmarkStringBuilder-10        8368794               144.3 ns/op           752 B/op          6 allocs/op
+BenchmarkStringBuilder-10                6916813               146.9 ns/op           752 B/op          6 allocs/op
 PASS
-ok      github.com/brandur/go-builder-vs-buffer 2.967s
+ok      github.com/brandur/go-builder-vs-buffer 4.724s

 ```

 So there you have it.
-At least when it comes to concatenating only strings at relatively modest sizes, `strings.Builder` is about 25% faster.
+At least when it comes to concatenating only strings at relatively modest sizes, `strings.Builder` is about 33% faster, and 80% faster than [1] than concatenating strings.
 Given that the DX is identical between the two, I'll make it my new default go to.

+[1] Put otherwise, `bytes.Buffer` is 50% slower than `strings.Builder` and concatenating strings is 500% slower.